SESYNC-ci/ci-spring2016/Lessons/sql.md

 Order of execution
 ------------------

 Another note for ordering.
-We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order by the species ID, but we only want to see genus and species.
+We donâ€™t actually have to display a column to sort by it.
+For example, letâ€™s say we want to order by the species ID, but we only want to see genus and species.

     dbGetQuery(con, "SELECT genus, species FROM species ORDER BY species_id ASC;")